 What we like: Excellent cushioning at a competitively low weight.

-What we don’t: Some will find the design unstable; loud, bold appearance.
+What we don’t: Some will find the design unstable; recent update added a couple ounces.

 Few shoes have caused such a stir in the road running community as Hoka's flagship pavement crusher: the Clifton.
-Now in its ninth iteration, the shoe has remained a staff favorite since 2015 and thankfully adopted a more subdued, mainstream appearance since its inception (it used to be the "clown shoe" of the running world).
+Now in its 10th iteration, the shoe has remained a staff favorite since 2015 and thankfully adopted a more subdued, mainstream appearance since its inception (it used to be the "clown shoe" of the running world).
 Despite its streamlined silhouette, the Clifton's strong suits remain the same: standout long-distance comfort at a competitively low weight.
-In testing, we found the shoe delivered a highly cushioned but responsive ride, cementing its place as one of the best lightweight daily trainers on the market.
+The shoe performed as advertised during our tests, delivering a highly cushioned but responsive ride, cementing its place as one of the best lightweight daily trainers on the market.

-The Clifton's early-stage MetaRocker affords a smooth ride through each step, and Hoka recently made improvements to both the midsole and outsole to boost sprightliness and durability (respectively).
-They also trimmed down the design with fewer overlays, resulting in a modest weight reduction.
-Still, the lack of stability is noteworthy: One of our editors felt the combination of tall stack height and relatively narrow platform to be too tippy for anything other than the smoothest, straightest sections of pavement.
+With the latest update, Hoka increased the Clifton's drop from 5 to 8 millimeters and the stack height from 32 to 41 millimeters at the heel.
+Lack of stability has always been an issue with these shoes, and we fear the recent changes will only worsen the problem.
+While testing the 9, one of our editors felt the combination of tall stack height and relatively narrow platform to be too tippy for anything other than the smoothest, straightest sections of pavement.
 Those with weak ankles should be wary, and even runners used to neutral shoes will want to factor in a break-in period before tackling any serious mileage.
-Finally, some users report the toe box being overly roomy, although our tester who has a wide forefoot found the fit to be spot-on.
-All in all, the Clifton may lack the widespread appeal of some options here, but it soaks up the miles better than most.
+Taken together, the Clifton may lack the widespread appeal of some options here, but it soaks up the miles better than most.

 Category: Speed